vushu/vex_logger/README.md

 - thread safe
 - header only logger

-copy the logger.h in your project and use.
-as default all logs are written to /tmp/vex_log.txt;
+copy the logger.h in your project and use, as default all logs are written to /tmp/vex_log.txt;

 ## How to use